-Land use designations for Crockett are shown on Figure LU-1, General Plan Land Use Map, and are defined in the Land Use Element.
-The heart of Crockett is the downtown business district along Pomona Street, from 1st Avenue to John Swett High School, encompassing the library to the north, and connecting to a secondary business district extending east along Loring Avenue facing the waterfront.
-These areas are intended for mixed-use projects to facilitate the creation of a town center, retain the integrity of existing development, and recognize the historic mix of ground floor commercial uses, upper story apartments, and small multiple-family residential, office, and civic buildings.

-Residential neighborhoods are planned for a density range from 5 to 30 units per acre, with higher density uses located adjacent to the Mixed-Use designation to support the business district.
-New development is planned to continue the existing development pattern that mixes residential and open space uses.
-Areas to the west around the base of the Carquinez Bridge are planned for light industrial and commercial recreation uses to revitalize the marina area and improve access to the waterfront.
+Land use designations for Crockett are shown on Figure LU-1, General Plan Land Use Map, and defined in Table LU-1 in the Land Use Element.
+The heart of Crockett is the downtown business district along and north of Pomona Street.
+This area wraps around John Swett High School and connects to a secondary business district extending east along Loring Avenue facing the waterfront.
+These areas are designated Mixed-Use Community-Specific Density in recognition of the historic mix of ground floor commercial uses, upper story apartments, and small multiple-family residential, office, and civic buildings.
+Residential neighborhoods are planned for densities ranging from 3 to 60 units per net acre, which is consistent with the existing development pattern.
+Density is highest adjacent to the mixed-use areas and decreases as distance from downtown and elevation increase.
+New development is planned to follow this development pattern.
+Areas around the base of the Carquinez Bridge are designated Light Industry and Commercial Recreation in recognition of existing uses and to revitalize the marina area and improve access to the waterfront.